 In addition, the city also offers owners of single-family rental property no-interest, deferred payment loans to make health- and safety-related improvements.
 The city provides one-half of the cost of repairs, and the property owner provides the other half.
 The maximum loan match with the city fund is $8,500.
 The renter must qualify as low- or moderate-income for the landlord to qualify for this loan.
 The loan is paid back when the home is sold or transferred.

-Minor home repair assistance, including volunteer assistance with yard work, is offered by Catholic Community Services Volunteer Chore Services (425-284-2240) Senior Services (206-448-5751) provides low-income homeowners with help fixing leaking faucets and installing smoke detectors or installing locks.
+Minor home repair assistance, including volunteer assistance with yard work, is offered by Catholic Community Services Volunteer Chore Services (425-284-2240) and Sound Generations Minor Home Repair (206-448-5751) provides low-income homeowners with help fixing leaking faucets and installing smoke detectors or installing locks.